data-gymnasia/courses/content/machine-learning/content.md

 > id: t-sne
 ### t-SNE

-In this section we discuss a popular dimensionality reduction technique which is often more effective than principal component analysis.
+In this section we discuss a popular dimensionality reduction technique which is often more effective than principal component analysis at discovering structure in the dataset.
 The idea is to choose a map which attempts to preserve *pairwise similarity* of the data points.
 The version we present is called $t$-SNE, which is short for *$t$-distributed stochastic neighbor embedding.*

 Suppose that $\mathbf{x}\_1, \ldots, \mathbf{x}\_n$ is a set of points in $\mathbb{R}^p$.
 We begin by fixing a parameter of the model, called the **perplexity** $\rho$.
 Given $\sigma &gt; 0$, we define